COSC3020/all-pairs-shortest-paths-NolanNachbar/README.md

 I wrote this using the provided pseudocode directly.
 I copied my testcode from my dijkstra-s-algorithm and modified it to test this function. https://github.com/COSC3020/dijkstra-s-algorithm-NolanNachbar/blob/NolanNachbar-patch-1/code.test.js

+After I wrote my code and the test code, I plugged my test graphs into this function https://github.com/COSC3020/all-pairs-shortest-paths-AaronATM/blob/main/code.js to ensure my expected results were correct.
+I didn't use it to make or modify any other parts of my code/testcode though.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.